Secrets to Winning Your 2014 Tax Appeal

 Hints & Tips For Property Owners

-Over 100,000 property owners have filed a 2013 Allegheny County property tax appeal for commercial and residential properties.
-Not all of them will win.
+Thousands of property owners have filed a 2014 Allegheny County property tax appeal for commercial and residential properties, and thousands more still have appeals pending from 2013.
 This page should help property owners increase their chances for a reduction.

 I. The Tax Appeal Process

 Property owners must have some basic understanding of the tax appeal process.

 - First, there is a BPAAR (Board of Property Assessments Appeals and Review) hearing administered by a hearing officer, who has professional real estate experience (i.e. appraisers, agents, etc.).
 The BPAAR hearing is typically held at the Allegheny County Office of Property Assessments, located on the 3rd Floor of the County Office Building.
 After a BPAAR hearing, all parties have 30 additional days to appeal.

 - Second, there is the BOV (Board of Viewers) hearing.
 This is a more formal hearing in the Court of Common Pleas of Allegheny County.
 The BOV has a civil docket number and is held on the 8th floor of the City County Building in front of an assigned administrative judge.
 If the parties are unable to resolve the tax appeal, the matter is scheduled for an actual trial, where all applicable local rules of court apply.
 Once the court renders a decision, all parties may appeal to the discretion of the Honorable R. Stanton Wettick, whose review is limited to the evidence from the BOV hearing, and legal briefs are submitted by the parties.